 You can add up to four paths by clicking Add Path and an optional control group by checking Add a Control Group.
 Using the percentage boxes for each path, you can specify the percentage of the audience that should go to each path and the control group.
 The provided percentages must add up to 100% to proceed.
 If you want to quickly set all the available paths (and control) to the same percentage, click Distribute Paths Evenly.

 You can also choose whether users in the control group should continue down the Canvas or exit after the conversion tracking window for the Control Group Behavior.
 Optionally, you can add a description to explain to others what this Experiment Paths intends to test or include additional information that might be helpful to note.

 If Canvas re-eligibility is enabled, users who enter the Canvas and go down a randomly chosen path will go down the same path again if they become re-eligible and re-enter the Canvas.
 This maintains the validity of the experiment and associated analytics.

-The Experiment Paths Step will record users who enter each step and convert while in the assigned path.
-This step will track all conversion events specified in the Canvas setup.
+Experiment Paths will record users who enter each step and convert while in the assigned path.
+This will track all conversion events specified in the Canvas setup.
 Use the input box at the bottom of the panel to enter how many days (between 1 and 30) you’d like this experiment to track conversions.
-Note that the time window you specify here will determine how long conversions (specified in Canvas setup) will be tracked for the Experiment Paths step.
-The per-event conversion windows specified in Canvas setup will not apply to the Experiment Paths step’s tracking.
+Note that the time window you specify here will determine how long conversions (specified in Canvas setup) will be tracked for Experiment Paths.
+The per-event conversion windows specified in Canvas setup will not apply to this component’s tracking.